 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents given antianxiety drugs.
-Antianxiety drugs are administered to residents experiencing anxiety or depression.
+This indicates the percentage of patients who were prescribed antianxiety medications.
+Antianxiety medications are prescribed to residents experiencing anxiety or depression.

 Managing Depression Among Residents